ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 All articles must have one level 1 heading, being the article's title.
 Article titles must use title case and never contain formatting, links, nor images.
 The title of an article is the name of the folder that the article is located in.

-The level 1 heading should be placed at the start of the article unless you have reference links or metadata placed there.
+The level 1 heading must be placed at the start of the article unless you have reference links or metadata placed there.
 If this is the case, place the level 1 heading underneath it.

 For English article titles, if you need to reword the title, you must rename the folder to match the article title.
 There are rare exceptions to this however.